craigmaslowski/Objectify/README.md

 Objectify
 =========

-Objectify recurses over a directory reading all text files that match a given set of extensions.
-It builds an object tree that matches the directory's structure into an object.
+Objectify recurses over a directory and builds an object tree that matches the directory's structure while reading the contents of each file into a property on the tree.

 ~~~
 npm install objectify